LivePersonInc/developer-center/pages/documents/consumer experience/messaging-window-api/getting-started.md

 You should receive a shell line.

 ### Step 2 - Create a Token

+**Note**: the below is only a demonstration of how to create an unauthenticated token.
+Please do not use the below method in your production environments.
+For production environments, only use the authenticated method as described [here](/consumer-int-authentication.html).

 In this demonstration we will create a new unauthenticated consumer identity.
 Run the following command:

 ```sh